Strategy, Leadership & Innovation in Healthcare

 NMHS 44210: Enhancing Strategic and Innovative Capacity in Health Systems

 There is a particular emphasis on experiential learning and on the application of learning to students' professional practice contexts through a range of activities.
-To optimise student engagement and participation, class sizes are limited to 25 students.
+To optimise student engagement and participation, class sizes are limited to 25 students so early application is advised.

 The teaching and learning methods include tutorials, workshops, faculty and peer-led seminars, and group work.
 Continuous assessment methods include project work, class presentations, student-led seminars, posters and assignments.
 There are no examinations.